jonasthewolf/gsn2x/README.md

 This little script converts Goal Structuring Notation in YAML to a graphical representation.

+Feel free to use it and please let me know.

 Python 3 is required with the following modules `pathlib`, `jinja2`, `yaml`.
 Moreover, Graphviz dot is required.